Ritaayalew/DepartmentSalesProcessor/README.md

 git clone https://github.com/your-username/csv-processing-api.git
 cd csv-processing-api
 ```
-** from the root run "npm install"
+- ✅ from the root run "npm install"
-** from the root run "npm run dev" to activate the server
+- ✅ from the root run "npm run dev" to activate the server
-** navigate to the front end directory and run "npm run dev"
+- ✅ navigate to the front end directory and run "npm run dev"
+- ✅ after clicking upload in the screen you wwill see a new updated csv file added to the results folder found in the root.
+- ✅ you can only see the files you upload in the uploads folder within the root